rackerlabs/design-system/_component_design/toast.md

 ### Spacing

+While the height of toasts is dependent on the length of the notification message, without including a footer, 56px is the minimum height.
+If you include a footer, the height of the toast notification can increase.

 Refer to these spacing specifications when you construct toast.

-**OLD TEXT**
-While the height of toasts is dependent on the amount of text, the minimum height is 56px without a CTA.
-If a CTA or more lines are needed the height can increase to accommodate.

-Icons are always centered vertically.

 {% endcolumn %}